luislauriano/Data_Science/Prevendo Partidas de League of Legends/README.md

 [![author](https://img.shields.io/badge/author-LuisVinicius-red.svg)](https://www.linkedin.com/in/luislauriano/) [![](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads/release/python-365/) [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](http://perso.crans.org/besson/LICENSE.html) [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/luislauriano/data_science)

-# League of Legends & Data Science - Prevendo o resultado de partidas
+# League of Legends and Data Science - Predicting match results

-O que acontece se juntar League of Legends & Data Science?
+What happens if I join League of Legends and Data Science?

-Bom, esse é o meu mais novo projeto de Machine Learning, definido como um projeto de ponta a ponta, indo desde a coleta dos dados de partidas até a construção de um modelo de machine learning, para prever as chances do time que está jogando pelo lado azul do mapa vencer.
-Realizando etapas como: Pré-processamento e análise dos dados, redução de dimensionalidade e seleção de variáveis, e concluindo com a construção tanto de um modelo com XGBClassifier, como a construção de um modelo de Regressão Logística a partir dos resultados obtidos do AutoML com Pycaret.
+Well, this is my newest Machine Learning project, defined as an end-to-end project, going from collecting match data to building a machine learning model, to predicting the odds of the time you are playing. on the blue side of the map to win.
+Performing steps such as: Pre-processing and data analysis, dimensionality reduction and selection of variables, and construction of both a model completed with XGBClassifier, and construction of a logistic regression model from the results obtained from AutoML with Pycaret.

 <p align="center">